Sazerac4/zig_on_stm32/README.md

 ## Build

 All projects use the [Zig Build System](https://ziglang.org/learn/build-system/).
-Check the `README.md` of an example for additional specific information.
+Check the `README.md` of an project example for additional specific information.

 ## For STM32CubeMX generated linker script